Sponsor our horse stables

 In 2016, little Mowgli the foal was discovered completely alone in a field in North Yorkshire.
 His mother was nowhere to be seen.
 He'd been abandoned.

-After a shaky start in life, this plucky little foal was brought into our Felledge Animal Centre where he was hand reared by our staff.
-Since coming into our care, he’s been given everything needed to thrive including bottles of milk to help him grow, a foal headcollar, brushes for grooming and a rug to keep him warm in winter.
+After a shaky start in life, we made sure this plucky little foal was hand-reared round-the-clock by equine specialists, and then brought into our Felledge Animal Centre where he has been cared for ever since.
+After coming into our care, he’s been given everything needed to thrive including bottles of milk to help him grow, a foal headcollar, brushes for grooming and a rug to keep him warm in winter.